capactio/capact/docs/proposal/20201102-typinstances-flow.md

 ####  Alternatives

-1. We could introduce and use Tags defined on Interfaces to explicitly mark its behavior.
+1. We could introduce and use Attributes defined on Interfaces to explicitly mark its behavior.

 	<details> <summary>Details</summary>